nstratis/nodejsexpress/README.md

 are no real "models".

 # Config
-The oAuth Configuration details are stored in the private/config/config.js file.
+The oAuth Configuration details are stored in the config/config.js file.

 # Controllers
-There are 2 view rendering controller within the private/controllers folder allowing the index and the userdetails pages to be rendered.
+There are 2 view rendering controller within the controllers folder allowing the index and the userdetails pages to be rendered.

 # Views